- ABDOMINAL PAIN

 The most important thing to remember if you're suffering with abdominal pain or IBS, is that there absolutely are things that you can do to put yourself back in control.

 This is the best way to identify what triggers your symptoms and help you decide what to try first.

 Work out which foods trigger your symptoms.
 Once you have worked out what causes your IBS symptoms it empowers you because you can avoid eating or drinking the things that trigger them.
-The Abdominal Health Checker can help you to find yours.

 Easier said than done, but this can upset your digestive system and cause flare-ups.
 Try to find some quiet time to relax and enjoy your food rather than rush your meal without thinking about it.

 Eating too fast, eating big meals and skipping meals can all upset your digestive system, so try and keep things as regular as possible.
 Sometimes these small tweaks can really make the difference.
 You don’t have to avoid eating out, just be aware of how things might affect you and plan ahead.
 Just try things and see what works for you.

 Swap fizzy drinks for water and/or other caffeine free fluids like herbal tea.
 Try to limit your caffeinated teas, coffees and colas to a total of three cups a day or less, and don’t go overboard on the alcohol, stick to one or two (or none) whenever you can.
 Caffeine and alcohol are both common triggers for abdominal pain and IBS symptoms.
 It’s not about saying no all the time, just knowing what triggers your symptoms and when.

 OK, so that’s a lot easier said than done, but perhaps taking more time for yourself, meditation or other relaxation methods will ease some of your stress and have a positive effect on your symptoms.
 If it’s all getting too much and stress or anxiety are affecting you badly, visit your GP for advice.